brickifyjs/brick/README.md

 > Please come back frequently to see news.

+> A major reset commit will be released for end of April.

 __Brick.js is a LOW LEVEL API.__

 > Create, pack, diff, repack, unpack, destroy, move and link objects for creating any library, framework or JavaScript application.